-North America People Team Chair; Managing Director & Partner
+North America People Team Chair; Managing Director & Senior Partner

 In the past couple of years, supply chain leaders at consumer packaged goods (CPG) companies have instituted all kinds of efficiency improvements, from trimming cost to serve to optimizing working capital.
 Now, with few straightforward options left, many are beginning to wonder whether, by treating every product the same way, they are experiencing “death by averages.”

 These leaders are well aware that their companies are missing sales because of out-of-stocks on key stock-keeping units (SKUs).
 They also know they’re spending unnecessarily to lift fill rates on items that lack the urgency or payback value of, say, key staples and seasonal products.
 Some CPG companies are even ceding share in promising high-margin lines to specialty rivals because their forecasting process cannot accommodate most new and seasonal products or small but growing channels.

 The fact is, for the CPG supply chain, scale is no longer the only game in town.
 Building scale (and seeking cost efficiencies) was a strategy that yielded considerable advantage in a stable, more predictable business environment in which major retail customers were also consolidating.
 But big changes in the packaged-goods environment are threatening the traditional operating model and altering the prerequisites for staying ahead.

 This increasingly high-pressure business environment is straining the traditional CPG operating model.
 It’s clear that CPG companies can no longer afford to follow a one-size-fits-all approach.
 Treating different products and customers in the same way exacerbates supply chain pressures and leads to deteriorating service levels, unnecessary costs, waste, and subpar customer outcomes.